How To Sue For A Car Accident

 The Whiplash Reform For Vehicle Accidents

 There has recently been a change in the law to how drivers and passengers over the age of 18 can claim for injuries caused in road traffic accidents.
-The Whiplash Reform or the Whiplash Injury Regulation 2021 means that injuries that are valued at under £5000 must be claimed for through aportal.
-Although it is still possible to use a solicitor for this if the claim was won they would not receive any payment from the defendant’s side.
+The Whiplash Reform or the Whiplash Injury Regulation 2021 means that injuries that are valued at under £5000 must be claimed for in a different manner.
 Please call our advisors for more information.

 Calculating General Damages With A Personal Injury Claim Calculator

-For personal injury claims, the Judicial College guidelines may be used by solicitors to help calculate the value of injuries.
-Some examples of the compensation brackets found in these guidelines are included in the table below:
+For personal injury claims, the Judicial College guidelines (JCG) may be used by solicitors to help calculate the value of injuries.
+Some examples of the compensation brackets found in these guidelines are included in the table below.
+Please note that this table is to be used only for guidance and the top row isn’t from the JCG.:

 InjuryNotesAward